What a BS in Nursing Can Do for You

 Nursing is a highly competitive field.
 With more than three million members, the nursing profession comprises the largest segment of the nation’s healthcare workforce.
-According to a report by the Health Resources and Services Administration, the growth of the nursing workforce outpaced the growth of the U.S. population in the 2000s.
-Between 2008 and 2010, there were 2.8 million RNs either working in the field of nursing or seeking employment.
-While the downturn in the economy has led to an apparent easing of the nursing shortage in many parts of the country, nursing is still one of the fastest growing occupations with a projected 19 percent growth of jobs by 2020, according to the Bureau of Labor Statistics.
+According to a Health Resources and Services Administration report, the growth of the nursing workforce outpaced the growth of the U.S. population in the 2000s.
+Employment of registered nurses is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.1

 A More Highly Educated Nursing Workforce Impacts Patient Outcomes

 Several studies have shown that nurses with greater levels of education experience lower mortality rates and better patient outcomes.
-The AACN has applauded one such study recently published in the Lancet, where researchers found that a 10 percent increase in the proportion of nurses holding a bachelor’s degree in an acute care setting is associated with a 7 percent decrease in the risk of death in discharged patients following common surgeries, such as knee replacements, appendectomies and vascular procedures.
+The AACN has applauded one such study published in the Lancet, where researchers found that a 10 percent increase in the proportion of nurses holding a bachelor’s degree in an acute care setting is associated with a 7 percent decrease in the risk of death in discharged patients following common surgeries, such as knee replacements, appendectomies, and vascular procedures.
 An increased emphasis on bachelor’s education for nurses could reduce preventable hospital deaths.

-Readiness for the Future and the “BSN in 10” initiative
+Readiness for the Future and the BSN in 10 initiative

-In October 2010, the Robert Wood Johnson Foundation (RWJF) and the Institute of Medicine (IOM) released a comprehensive assessment on the future of the nursing profession.
-One of the four major recommendations of the report was a call to increase the proportion of nurses with a baccalaureate degree to 80 percent by 2020.
+In October 2010, the Robert Wood Johnson Foundation (RWJF) and the Institute of Medicine (IOM) released a comprehensive assessment of the future of the nursing profession.
+One of the report’s four recommendations was a call to increase the proportion of nurses with a baccalaureate degree to 80 percent by 2020.
 The American Nurses Association has resolved to support initiatives that will require nurses to earn a baccalaureate degree in nursing within 10 years of obtaining a license.
-Through this initiative, often referred to as the “BSN in 10,” will not apply to nurses who were licensed before the legislation passes, it will greatly increase the number of RNs who have a BS in nursing.
+This initiative, often referred to as the BSN in 10, does not apply to nurses licensed in New York State before the legislation passed the state senate in 2017.
+It will greatly increase the number of RNs with a B.S. in Nursing.